 Boswellia Complex – 2 tablets 2X/Day is my go to for anyone prone to arthritis or rheumatism.
 It is an herbal anti-inflammatory.
 You can also keep Homeopathic Rhus Tox 30-200ch in your summer first aid kit.
 For overused muscles after a long hike (or even in the winters after a long ski day), helps to reduce stiffness and soreness the next day.

-We recommend sunscreen without any chemicals.
-I like Green Beaver Natural Sunscreen because it works well and it’s Canadian.
-Found in all health food stores and even most pharmacies now.
+Sunscreen without any chemicals is always recommended; I like Green Beaver Natural Sunscreen because it works well and it’s Canadian.
+Plus, it’s easy to get — you can find it in practically all health food stores and even most pharmacies now.

 Most remedies mentioned here are available for purchase in our clinic, the rest can be found at your local health food store.

 Be safe this summer and enjoy our amazing Okanagan!